-Back in 1974 I was going out with a blonde high school student from Brookline.
-Hilde's father was separated from her mother.
 Ann was a loving mother of six was troubled by demons, but capable of living a normal existence most of the time.

 Her new husband believed in New Age cures, but one winter night Ann got hold of a bottle of vodka.
-The drink reincarnated her devils and she ran out of the house naked into blizzard, shouting, "I'm the queen of the snowflakes."
+The drink reincarnated her devils and she ran naked out of the house into blizzard, shouting, "I'm the queen of the snowflakes."

-"Get her," Hilde pleaded with urgency.
+"Get her," Helene pleaded with urgency.

 "I will.”